-SRC has been in business for over 70 years, growing from just three employees in the 1950s to more than 350 employees today.
+SRC has been in business for over 75 years, growing from just three employees in the 1950s to more than 350 employees today.
 Throughout the years, SRC has played a key role in helping Saskatchewan adapt, develop and thrive in the face of these changes.
 We support the energy, mining, minerals and agricultural sectors in Saskatchewan and beyond with innovative research and technologies.

 Interested in learning more about the evolution of research and development in Saskatchewan?
-Check out Dr. Schramm’s book - Research and Development on the Prairies: A History of the Saskatchewan Research Council.
+Check out Research and Development on the Prairies: A History of the Saskatchewan Research Council.

 - 1947 – SRC was established by the Government of Saskatchewan to advance the development of physical sciences in the province